kubewarden/rfc/rfc/0020-policy-group.md

 This approach has the following drawbacks:

-- Complexity to implement this solution
+- The complexity of implementing this solution
 - The user would require an extra compilation step to create the new WASM module
-- The size of the new WASM module would be significantly larger if several policies are embedded
+- The size of the new WASM module would be significantly larger if several policies were embedded
-- At runtime, the de-duplication optmization of the policies would be lost, increasing the memory footprint
+- At runtime, the de-duplication optimization of the policies would be lost, increasing the memory footprint

 # Unresolved questions

 [unresolved]: #unresolved-questions

-- Unfortuantely, no production-ready CEL library is available for Rust.
+- Unfortunately, no production-ready CEL library is available for Rust.
-  Some experimentes were made with [cel-rust](https://github.com/clarkmcc/cel-rust) and [rscel](https://github.com/1BADragon/rscel) but they do not pass the official compliance tests yet and are not actively developed.
+  Some experiments were made with [cel-rust](https://github.com/clarkmcc/cel-rust) and [rscel](https://github.com/1BADragon/rscel) but they do not pass the official compliance tests yet and are not actively developed.

 - Furthermore, using two different expression languages in the Kubewarden controller and the policy server could lead to inconsistencies in the validation step.
-  For instance, it is possibilie that an expression that is valid in the Kubewarden controller is not valid in the policy server.
+  For instance, it is possible that an expression that is valid in the Kubewarden controller is not valid in the policy server.
   With the current proposal, this expression `"foo".startsWith("f") && policy_1() || policy_2()` would be valid in the Kubewarden controller but not in the policy server, since Rhai can be customized to strip down types, standard library functions, and operators that are not needed, keeping only the policy functions and the logical operators.
   However, [this issue](https://github.com/google/cel-go/issues/899) hints that CEL could be stripped down to a minimal set of functionalities as well.